ProlificsPanther/ParsingJSONUsingCFromPanther/README.md

 # ParsingJSONUsingCFromPanther
-Sample code on how to parse JSON data using C from Panther.
+Sample code to parse JSON data using C from Panther.
 JSON data is sent from a caller screen to servicescreen.jam screen which sends a response back to the first screen as parsed JSON data with the help of a C function.

 # Prerequisites
 Panther Web 5.5*